pestvillian/ASAT/Dorjee/README.txt

 Here is a breakdown of the file structure for this directory:

-	- bigger_touchscreen" contains the stm32cubeide files for the touchscreen PCB working on its own
+	- "bigger_touchscreen" contains the stm32cubeide files for the touchscreen PCB working on its own
 	- "faster_prototype_with_microstepping" contains working firmware for our first prototype that had all three motors moving, but did not have precise motor movements
 	- "MOTOR_SCRIPTS" contains a plethora of motor testing files over the course of the past few months
 	- "premade_protocol_testing_clean" contains working firmware for moving the motors without the touchscreen